 Personal Property and Business License

-The Personal Property and Business License Division (PPD) is headed by Juan Rengel, Director, Personal Property and Business License Division.
+The Personal Property and Business License Division (PPD) is headed by Juan Rengel, Director.
 This division is responsible for:

 - Ensuring that all vehicles garaged in the county are accurately, fairly and uniformly assessed for personal property taxation.